Diluted earnings per share (EPS) is a measure of earnings per share that includes a company’s convertible securities.

 When this happens, earnings per share decline, and those who had only been looking at basic EPS in an attempt to determine the profitability of a company will find they made a miscalculation.
 In some cases, the difference between basic and diluted EPS might not be that different.
 If a company hasn’t issued convertible securities, or has issued very few convertible securities, then not much dilution would be possible.

 Both basic and diluted EPS are factors you might consider when analyzing a stock for potential investment.
-Once you’re ready to start building your portfolio, the SoFi Invest brokerage platform is a great way to get started.
+Once you’re ready to start building your portfolio, the SoFi Invest investing app is a great way to get started.
 No matter your experience level, you can use it to get started today.

 Photo credit: iStock/Morsa Images